by Calculated Risk on 7/30/2019 08:40:00 AM

 The BEA released the Personal Income and Outlays report for June:

-Real PCE increased 0.3 percent.
+Real DPI increased 0.3 percent in June and Real PCE increased 0.2 percent.
 The PCE price index increased 0.1 percent.
-Excluding food and energy, the PCE price index increased 0.1 percent.
+Excluding food and energy, the PCE price index increased 0.2 percent.

 Click on graph for larger image.